 Cationic polyamidoamine (PAMAM) dendrimers of multiple generations (G3 to G8) have been proposed to induce autophagy in A549 lung cancer cells with involvement of the mTOR pathway.
 However, it was not specified if the increased level of LC3, assessed by microscopy and Western Blotting, was caused by an enhanced on-rate or decreased off-rate of autophagosomes, therefore, an autophagy blockage cannot be excluded.94 As PAMAM dendrimers have been reported to cause lysosomal alkalinization,95 potentially resulting in lysosomal impairment, a blockage of flux is rather likely.
 On the other hand it has been put forth that these dendrimers can affect mTOR activity during their endocytic uptake; the observed autophagy alteration could thus be a combination of multiple effects.
 Intriguingly, comparable with the conflicting findings obtained with differently charged lipids, anionic G5.5 PAMAM particles did not affect autophagic activity.
 Together, these data suggest that charge may have an impact on the autophagy-inducing potential of NPs, however, without any uptake comparison between the various particles it cannot be excluded that this is merely because of differences in uptake efficiency.

 An elegant study by Wang et al. described a time resolved analysis of the effect of amine-conjugated polystyrene (PS) NPs on lysosomal health (Figure 6).
 They displayed flow cytometry data revealing two populations based on scatter plots and LysoTracker® fluorescence intensities.
 The authors hypothesized that the high intensity population exhibit enlarged lysosomes while the low intensity population represents cells with damaged (burst) lysosomes.
-In the latter population enhanced ROS and compromised MMP was indeed detected, which is in line with their theory of lysosomal cathepsin release upon NP-inflicted lysosomal damage.
+In the latter population enhanced ROS and compromised mitochondrial membrane potential (MMP) was indeed detected, which is in line with their theory of lysosomal cathepsin release upon NP-inflicted lysosomal damage.
 The mechanism underlying this damage was reported to be the degradation of the protein layer surrounding the particles after endocytosis and concurrent damage to the lysosomal membrane.
 Furthermore, an accumulation of autophagosomes was observed and although no flux experiments were performed, the well-established link between lysosomal impairment and autophagy dysfunction suggests a flux blockage is probable.
-In this case autophagy served to boost survival since co-treatment with 3-MA decreased ATP content and enhanced caspase activation.
+On the other hand, autophagy served to boost survival since co-treatment with 3-MA decreased ATP content and enhanced caspase activation.
 However, multiple apoptotic markers were detected after NP exposure, suggesting autophagy was unable to restore the disturbed homeostasis (Figure 7).96

 4.2.
 Modulation of autophagy by hard nanoparticles